chsanleo/rentFilms/README.md

 ## Test the application ⚙️

-Turn on the server
+Turn on the server.
 ```
 $ npm start
 ```

-You can use the swagger API to test each back feature
+You can use the swagger API to test each back feature (not finish yet >_<).
 ```
 localhost:3000/api-doc
 ```